ajmeyghani/mwb/docs/notes.md

 - Webpack is already looking at the `client/src` folder for "assets".
 So you can simply require assets without specifying `client/src` everytime.
 That is, if a file is at `client/src/component/component.js`, you can require it with: `require('component/component.js')`.
 If you want to set more "modules folder", add them to the `config/client.config.js` file, in the `resolve` section.

-- Use webpack externals if you don't want to include a module in your final bundle (but load it via a script tag) See `client/src/main.js` for an example on how angular is required.
+- Use webpack externals if you don't want to include a module in your final bundle (but load it via a script tag).
+See `config/client.config.js` for more information.